A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Introduction

 In this work, we propose a sensitivity analysis methodology for discrete stochastic systems.
 A major strength of our proposal is its flexibility in defining the subject of the analysis, which may be any observable that the user can define on the simulation trace\footnote{Simulation trace: a record of the time evolution of a system during a single simulation run.}.
 As examples, an observable can be the number of molecular species~$A$ present at the end, the time elapsed before molecular species~$B$ appears for the first time, the number of times reaction~$R$ took place before reaction~$S$ first occurred, or the average number of carbons per molecule in the molecular population at the end.
 Once an objective has been chosen, we then average its value over repeated runs of the stochastic simulation to account for intrinsic noise.
 The next ingredient is to estimate the gradient of the output observable function using finite differences.
-We do that not just at a single nominal point, but across a set of values for each parameter.
+We do that not just at a single point in parameter space (which in this paper we refer to as \textit{nominal point}), but across a set of values for each parameter, that is, for a set of nominal points.
 This exploration of a range of values allows us to detect not only sensitive parameters but also specific regions associated with high or low sensitivity.